Unplugged Lesson

 1 - Introduction

-So far, we've been the robots ourselves, following instructions to make patterns and draw pictures.
-We learned that to get the right result, the sequencing and order of our code has to be perfect.
+So far, the students have been the acting as robots themselves, following instructions to make patterns and draw pictures.
+They have learned that to get the right result, the sequencing and order of our code has to be followed closely.

 Today, we're going to meet a robot that lives on a screen.
 This robot can follow all the same commands we used to draw, and it will show us just how good it is at following our code.